OpenCliqueCraft/splinter-proxy/README.md

 # Splinter Proxy

-The Splinter proxy is an advanced proxy intended to allow a player to traverse the network of Splinter Minecraft servers seamlessly.
+The Splinter proxy is a proxy intended to allow a player to traverse a network of Minecraft servers seamlessly as if they were a single server running a single world.

 ## Splinter Project